Doxuno

 CONFIDENTIALITY AND INTELLECTUAL PROPERTY

-Confidentiality: During the term of employment and at all times thereafter, the Employee shall hold in strict confidence and not disclose, publish, or otherwise reveal to any third party any Confidential Information of the Employer, including but not limited to trade secrets, business strategies, client lists, financial information, technical data, and any information not generally available to the public.
-The Employee acknowledges that any such disclosure would cause irreparable harm to the Employer.
-This obligation is governed by, and subject to, the applicable provisions of the Personal Information Protection and Electronic Documents Act (PIPEDA), S.C.
+Confidentiality: During employment and at all times thereafter, the Employee shall hold in strict confidence and not disclose any Confidential Information of the Employer, including trade secrets, business strategies, client lists, financial information, technical data and any information not generally available to the public, and shall handle any personal information in accordance with the Personal Information Protection and Electronic Documents Act (PIPEDA), S.C.
 2000, c.
-5, and applicable provincial privacy legislation.
+5, and applicable provincial privacy law.

-Intellectual Property: All work product, inventions, improvements, and intellectual property created by the Employee in the course of employment shall vest in and belong exclusively to the Employer.
-The Employee agrees to execute any documents necessary to perfect the Employer's ownership of such intellectual property.
+Intellectual property: All work product, inventions, improvements and intellectual property created by the Employee in the course of employment vest in and belong exclusively to the Employer, and the Employee shall execute any documents needed to perfect that ownership and (to the extent permitted) waives moral rights in it.

 9.